 Once you have this audience description, you can use it every time you write a post.
 As you’re writing, ask yourself: would my reader (who you now know) have an interest in what I’m writing?
 How can I make it more interesting or useful for him or her?
 Because you’ve taken the time to figure out your audience, suddenly your blog is a more interesting and useful place – and that means more and more visitors.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Define Your Own Success, or back to the previous one, Love What You Write.